abatten/abatten.github.io/_tutorials/2023-02-27-bash-aliases.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">

 I have collected a few interesting bash aliases that I use in my day-to-day programming.
-This tutorial is a list of the ones that I have found most useful.
-I will note that a few of these aliases are MacOS specific, but I am sure you could find the Linux equivalent somewhere one the internet.
+This tutorial is a list of the ones that I have found most helpful.
+I will note that a few of these aliases are MacOS-specific, but I am sure you could find the Linux equivalent somewhere on the internet.

 I put all of these bash aliases in a `.bash_aliases` in my home directory and load them by including the following in my `.bashrc` file:
 ```bash